Anne Tennant, Baroness Glenconner: Marriage and children

-Lady Glenconner's husband acceded to the title of Baron Glenconner on his father's death on 4 October 1983, having already inherited the family's estate in the Scottish Borders, The Glen.
-Lord and Lady Glenconner divided their time between Mustique, St Lucia, and the United Kingdom.

-Lord and Lady Glenconner were married for 54 years until Lord Glenconner's death in 2010.
-She now lives in King's Lynn, Norfolk.
-When Lord Glenconner died in 2010, it was revealed that he had made a new will shortly before his death leaving all of his assets to an employee, Kent Adonai.
-The family contested this will, and after a legal battle that lasted several years the estate was divided between Adonai and Cody Charles Edward Tennant, the fourth Lord Glenconner.
+Lord Glenconner succeeded as the 3rd Baron Glenconner on 4 October 1983.
+The couple divided their time between Mustique, St Lucia, and the United Kingdom.
+They remained married for 54 years until his death in 2010.
+After his death, it emerged that he had made a new will leaving his estate to an employee, Kent Adonai.
+The family contested the will, and after prolonged legal proceedings the estate was divided between Adonai and Cody Tennant, the 4th Baron Glenconner.
+Lady Glenconner now lives in King's Lynn, Norfolk.